 Along the way, she coordinated the Young Friends of the Berliner Philharmoniker and worked in the Artistic Administration departments of the Konzerthausorchester Berlin and the Berliner Philharmoniker.

-She spends some of her free time writing editorials and articles about music, working for a European festival, and still playing the flute – now at Junge Kammerphilharmonie Berlin.
+She still spends some of her free time playing the flute – now at Junge Kammerphilharmonie Berlin.